louisloio/iOS_Health_app/README.md

 # Revamp of iOS Health app.

 The iOS Health app is an application made by apple to aggregate data from multiple connected objects.
-Into this article I will explain what is my process to improve the experience of an app.
+Into this article I will explain what is my process to improve the experience on the app.
 We will see this points:

 * Identify the problem
 * Define the scope of the problem
 * The solution

 ## Identify the problem.
 What are we trying to solve?
-In the past few weeks we collected a few feedback from users through different channel such as:
+In the past few weeks we collected a few feedback from users through different channels such as:

 * Face to face interview.
 * Feedback and article about the app.